-Having been elected to this role in May 2021, I have taken the opportunity to consider the messages I received during my election campaign and I have continued to listen to and consult with people across Staffordshire and Stoke-on-Trent as your concerns have been foremost when developing my published Police & Crime Plan.
+Having been re-elected to this role in May 2024, I have taken the opportunity to consider the messages I received during my election campaign and I have continued to listen to and consult with people across Staffordshire and Stoke-on-Trent.
+Your concerns, along with feedback from victims and the positive and negative experiences of those in touch with Staffordshire Police will be foremost in my mind when developing my next Local Police & Crime Plan which will be published in the later part of 2024.